 ATB processes your personal data in various internal processes.
 This allows ATB to offer you its services as efficiently and effectively as possible:

-- ATB processes personal data for internal analysis and product development.
+- ATB processes personal data for internal analysis, training purposes and product development.
 This enables ATB to continuously improve its products, services and websites.

 - ATB processes personal data of (potential) customers for communication and marketing purposes.